Skip to main content

 Launching the IDE

 An IDE is always created in the context of a project and an environment.
-To launch an IDE go to the directory of a project you checked out locally.
-Then you can run the following command to create your IDE:
+To launch an IDE, navigate to the directory of a project you checked out locally.
+Inside the directory, you can run the following command to create your IDE:

 conveyor ide create --env YOURENV